Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 4) Modification to society_panel to add the ability to use custom social hierarchies.
 (Credit to Bahmut)
 5) Integration of the "Modded DLC Framework" (Credit to 1230James)
 6) Modification to the outliner and journal GUIs to hide custom objectives during gameplay (Credit to Taylor)
-7) Several "superevent" windows for extra flavor (Credit to Bananaman & Klein for the Newspaper window, Credit to Alexedishi for all others)
+7) Several custom event windows for extra flavor (Credit to Bananaman & Klein for the OG superevent window, Credit to Alexedishi & Bahmut for most others)
 8) Modification to Journal Entry GUI to allow players to show characters (Credit to Bahmut and Mori)
 9) Integration of the "Multi-line PM Framework" (Credit to 1230James)
 10) Alerts can now open custom windows (Credit to Bahmut)